 The problem with using non-degradable products is the general risk for the environment.
 The problem with plastic is becoming more and more apparent through research, it is also clear that there are numerus ways in which plastic and non-degradable materials are harmful.
-We have decided to start by on doing what we can to reduce the development of virgin non-degradable materials by using only recycled material in future products.
+We have decided to start by doing what we can to reduce the development of virgin non-degradable materials by using as much recycled material we can in our future products.

 On new product purchase we always source re-cycled materials.
-On exsisting products it is important for us to keep same quality and performance so we do not change the fabric until quality has reached the level we need them to be.
-To develop longlasting and durable products is important to both Trimtex and the environment, and therefore someting we take seriously when sourcing new materials and create new garments.
+On existing products it is important for us to keep same quality and performance so we do not change the fabric until quality has reached the level we need them to be.
+To develop long-lasting and durable products is important to both Trimtex and the environment, and therefore someting we take seriously when sourcing new materials and create new garments.
 We work closely with our tier 2 suppliers (trims and materials) in order to push for durable fabrics that have less negative impact on nature.
-We have specific KPIs on this progress and we have in 2021 increased amount of recycled materials from 14% to 38%.
-In 2021, 29% of all products produced were recycled (over 50% recycled fibres) compared with the year before (7,4%), this is an increase of 314%.
+We have specific KPIs on this progress and we have in 2021 increased amount of recycled materials from 14% to 38%, and from 2022 to 2023 we have further increased the usage of recycled material to 51% of total amount.
+In 2021, 29% of all products produced were recycled (over 50% recycled fibres) compared with the year before (7,4%), this is an increase of 314%. - In 2022 we continued to increase to 37% - However this year we unfortunately did not manage the same due to a shift in buyer behaviour and went down to 2021 levels of 29,5% of all garments produced were recycled.